decred/dcrdocs/docs/advanced/solo-proof-of-stake-voting.md

 source ~/.profile
 ```

-You may want to change the `v=v1.3.0` to the latest version if a newer one has been relased and `a=amd64` to whatever CPU architecture your VPS is using.
+You may want to change the `v=v1.3.0` to the latest version if a newer one has been released and `a=amd64` to whatever CPU architecture your VPS is using.

 Start everything: `./decred.sh`